Mintbase/Grants-Program/applications/playable-nft-marketplace.md

 >Githubrepo of Louis

-Our research has shown that the early clients of the playable NFTs marketplace are crypto-friendly millennials, nft enthusiasts, collectors, working in tech, have an annual income of up to $120,000 and investors who buy nft in large quantities
+Our research has shown that the early clients of the Playable NFT Marketplace are crypto-friendly millennials, nft enthusiasts, collectors, working in tech, have an annual income of up to $120,000 and investors who buy nft in large quantities

 The results of our research, including personas and customer journey map, can be found in the attached materials